 Daniel noted that a key element of the architecture is a serialization layer in between distinct pipelines.
 A protocol that one would write into and the other would ingest.
 “For us ScyllaDB was a very good fit for that.
 Basically, it served as a buffer between the feature extraction, which writes the features, and the elements downstream, which consume them, and helped us decouple and divide the work — divide and conquer.”
 Augury did not need to do any changes to the data modelling or infrastructure to make it work.

 Feel free to watch the entire presentation below or check out Daniel’s complete slide deck on our tech talks page.
-And if you want to learn more about ScyllaDB, a real-time big data database, and how it might revolutionize your own Big Data architecture, make sure to contact us directly, or join the discussion on our public Slack channel.
+And if you want to learn more about ScyllaDB, the monstrously fast and scalable NoSQL database, and how it might revolutionize your own Big Data architecture, make sure to contact us directly, or join the discussion on our public Slack channel.